Welcome to Artist in Residence Trail Tasmania (AIRTT) and join us for our art exhibition as well as inspiring arts and crafts workshops!

 Presenting Your Work

 Works must be suitably framed, ready for hanging with ‘D’ rings, labelled with your name, the chosen theme, medium, title of work and sale price.
-Labels need to be securely attached so they do not fall off for the duration of the exhibition.
+Labels need to be securely attached so they do not fall off for the duration of the art exhibition.

 Does your work need a plinth or something specific to display it?
 Do please let us know well ahead so we can be organised with it.